Mark Isherwood (politician): Political career

-Second Senedd (2003-2007)
+Second Senedd (2003–2007)

 In May 2003, Isherwood was first appointed to a Welsh Conservative front-bench role, as Finance spokesperson.
 In October 2003, alongside Liberal Democrat Eleanor Burnham, Plaid Cymru's Jocelyn Davies and Welsh Labour's Ann Jones, Isherwood was referred to the South Wales Police for failing to declare on his register of interests that he was employing his wife out of National Assembly funds.
 Isherwood stated he had not been aware that he was required to do this until being contacted by the BBC for comment, and had contacted Dafydd Elis-Thomas (then Presiding Officer) immediately, and registered his wife's employment.
 In February 2004, the police announced Isherwood, and the three other members, would not face prosectution over the incident.

 In April 2004, Equal opportunities was added alongside Isherwood's finance portfolio, after the previous equal opportunities spokesperson David Davies walked out of the Assembly's equal opportunities committee, after an exchange with a representative from LGBTQ+ Charity Stonewall described by other members of the committee as 'offensive' and 'aggressive'.
 In October 2004 Isherwood, alongside then Welsh Conservative leader Nick Bourne were criticised for not attending a civil service briefing on the welsh economy held on a monday, typically a constituency day.
 The day after the 2005 general election, Isherwood was reshuffled from the finance portfolio to social justice, while retaining the equal opportunities portfolio.
 Over the course of the remainder of the second Senedd, he would have several more spokesperson roles added, being given the role for children, and later in February 2006 life-long learning.
 The final addition in this term was housing, at some point prior to January 2007.

-Third and Fourth Senedds (2007-2016)
+Third and Fourth Senedds (2007–2016)

 After the 2007 National Assembly elections Isherwood retained responsibilities for social justice, equality and housing, and with the Welsh Conservatives becoming the largest party not in government, they became the Official Opposition, and thus Isherwood became Shadow Minister for these roles.

 In May 2011, Paul Davies was appointed acting leader as Welsh Conservative leader Nick Bourne lost his seat at the 2011 National Assembly elections.
-Davies reshuffled the Welsh Conservative front bench, appointing Isherwood as soley Shadow Minister for Communities and Housing.
+Davies reshuffled the Welsh Conservative front bench, appointing Isherwood as solely Shadow Minister for Communities and Housing.
 Shortly thereafter the 2011 Welsh Conservative leadership election was held, which saw Andrew RT Davies elected leader.
 Davies appointed Isherwood as Shadow Minister for Social Justice, Shadow Minister for Housing and Communities and Shadow North Wales Minister.